loneshaana/kubernetes-learning/ReadMe.md

     kubectl delete -f file.pod.yml

-POD Health
+### POD Health
     A probe is a diagnostic perfomed periodically by kubelet on a container

     Liveness Probe : liveness probes can be used to determine if a pod is healthy and running as expected

     Readiness Probe: Readiness probes can be used to determine if a pod should receive requests, failed pods containers are recreated by default (restartPolicy defaults to always) when should container receive traffic

     ExecAction - Executes an action inside the container

     TCPSocketAction - TCp check against the containers IP addres on a specified port# kubernetes-learning

+### Creating Deployments

+    Deployments core concepts
+    Creating a deployment
+    kubectl and deployments
+    Deployment options

+    Deployments core concepts:
+    A replicaSet is a declarative way to manage pods.
+    A deployment is a declarative way to manage pods using a ReplicaSet.
+    Deployments and replicaSets ensure pods saty running and can be used to scale pods

+    The Role of Replicasets
+    ReplicaSets act as a pod controller - Self-healing mechanism - Ensure the requested number of pods are avaiable - provide fault-tolerance - can be used to scale pords - Relies on a pod template - No need to create pods directly - used by deployments

+        A deployment manages pods:
+            - pods are managed using replicaSets
+            - scales replicaSets , which scale pods
+            - supports zero-downtime updates by creating and destroying replicaSets
+            - provides rollback functionality
+            - creates a unique label that is assigned to the replicaSet and generated pods
+            - YAML for deployment is very similar to a YAML for replicaSet
+                - one difference is a kind property